mlnotebook/mlnotebook.github.io/content/post/tensorflow-basics.md

 Go ahead and install the TensorFlow libraries.
 I would say that even though they suggest using TF in a virtual environment, we will be coding up our CNN in a Python script so don't worry about that if you're not comfortable with it.

 One of the most frustrating things you will find with TF is that much of the documentation on various websites is already out-of-date.
 Some of the commands have been re-written or renamed since the support was put in place.
 Even some of Google's own tutorials are now old and require tweaking.
-Nonetheless, the code written here will work on all versions, but may throw some 'depreication' warnings.
+Currently, the code written here will work on all versions, but may throw some 'depreication' warnings.

 <h2 id="structure"> TensorFlow Structure </h2>